Low birth weight: Perinatal outcomes

 LBW is closely associated with fetal and perinatal mortality and morbidity, inhibited growth and cognitive development, and chronic diseases later in life.
 At the population level, the proportion of babies with a LBW is an indicator of a multifaceted public-health problem that includes long-term maternal malnutrition, ill health, hard work and poor health care in pregnancy.
 On an individual basis, LBW is an important predictor of newborn health and survival and is associated with higher risk of infant and childhood mortality.

 Low birth weight constitutes as sixty to eighty percent of the infant mortality rate in developing countries.
 Infant mortality due to low birth weight is usually directly causal, stemming from other medical complications such as preterm birth, PPROM, poor maternal nutritional status, lack of prenatal care, maternal sickness during pregnancy, and an unhygienic home environment.

-Long term outcomes
+Long-term outcomes

 Hyponatremia in the newborn period is associated with neurodevelopmental conditions such as spastic cerebral palsy and sensorineural hearing loss.
 Rapid correction of hyponatremia (faster than 0.4 mEq/L/hour) perinatally is also associated with neurodevelopmental adverse effects.
 Among VLBW children, risk for cognitive impairment is increased with lower birth weight, male sex, nonwhite ethnicity, and lower parental education level.
 There is no clear association between brain injury in the neonatal period and later cognitive impairment.
 Additionally, low birth weight has associations with cardiovascular diseases later in life, especially in cases of large increases in weight during childhood.
+For men, higher birth weight has strong associations with increased risk of cancer deaths.

+Low birth weight is associated with schizoid personality disorder.